daxelrod/jowl/CONTRIBUTING.md

    Please conform to the [coding standards](#coding-standards), which are enforced at build time.
 1. Commit your change.
 Please conform to the [commit standards](#commit-standards).
 1. Repeat the previous three steps until your feature or bugfix is complete.
-1. If you've added a feature, please write documentation for it in the [Reference](docs/reference.md) and add that as one last commit.
+1. If you've added a feature, please write documentation for it in the [Reference](docs/reference.md) and add that as one last commit (alternatively, it's OK to add docs in the same commit where you change functionality).
 1. Push your topic branch to your fork
    ```bash
    git push -u origin fix/terrible-bug